spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-prometheus-grafana.md

 # Enabling metrics and graphs for your Matrix server (optional)

-It can be useful to have some (visual) insight into the performance of your homeserver.
+The playbook can install [Grafana](https://grafana.com/) with [Prometheus](https://prometheus.io/) and configure performance metrics of your homeserver with graphs for you.

-You can enable this with the following settings in your configuration file (`inventory/host_vars/matrix.example.com/vars.yml`):
+## Adjusting the playbook configuration

-Remember to add `stats.example.com` to DNS as described in [Configuring DNS](configuring-dns.md) before running the playbook.
+To enable Grafana and/or Prometheus, add the following configuration to your `inventory/host_vars/matrix.example.com/vars.yml` file:

 ```yaml
 prometheus_enabled: true